strayMat/causal-ml-course/slides/event_studies.typ

     [#figure(image("img/event_studies/scm_failure_map.png", width: 70%))],
   )

-  #pause
+  #show: later
-  === Suppose that this other event have an impact on the outcome after the treatment.
+  If it has an impact on the outcome after the treatment:
   For state in [KS, MD, AL, CT, FL], there is a step change in the outcome after the treatment: $bb(1)[t>T_0]$ ]

+#slide[
-#slide(title: [Synthetic controls failure: appropriate controls])[
+  = Synthetic controls failure: appropriate controls
   === Focus only on states affected by the confounding events

   #figure(image("img/event_studies/scm_failure_appropriate_control.png", width: 50%))

   Comparison states: KS, MD, AL, CT -> also affected by the counfounding event.

-  === 🤩 We would conclude to no effect of the treatment.
+  🤩 We would conclude to no effect of the treatment.
 ]

+#slide[
-#slide(title: [Synthetic controls failure: data-driven controls])[
+  = Synthetic controls failure: data-driven controls
   === Focus on all comparison states

   #figure(image("img/event_studies/scm_failure_data_driven_controls.png", width: 50%))

   SCM matches pre-treatment trends, without taking into account the confounding event.

-  === 😥 We would falsely conclude to a positive treatment effect.
+  😥 We would falsely conclude to a positive treatment effect.
 ]

-#slide(title: "Synthetic controls: Take-away")[
+#slide[
+  = Synthetic controls: Take-away

+  #toolbox.side-by-side()[
     == Pros
     - More convincing for parallel trends assumption.
     - Handle multiple time periods.
     - Data driven.
     - Gives confidence intervals thanks to placebo test.

-  #pause
+  ][
+    #show: later
     == Cons
-  - Requires many control units to yield good pre-treatment fits.
+    - Many controls needed for good pre-treatment fits.
-  - Might be prone to overfitting during the pre-treatment period.
+    - Prone to overfitting during the pre-treatment period.

-  - Still requires a strong assumption: the weights should also balance the post-treatment unexposed outcomes i.e. conditional ignorability.
-See @arkhangelsky2021synthetic for discussions.
+    - Strong assumption: weights should balance the post-treatment unexposed outcomes i.e. conditional ignorability.
     - Still requires the no-anticipation assumption.
   ]
+  #show: later
+  See @arkhangelsky2021synthetic for discussions.
+]

-#new-section-slide("Interrupted time-series: methods without a control group")
+#new-section["Interrupted time-series: methods without a control group"]

+#slide[
-#slide(title: "Interrupted Time Series: intuition")[
+  = Interrupted Time Series: intuition
   == Setup

   - One #c_treated[treated unit], no #c_control[control unit].
   - Multiple time periods.
   - Sometimes, predictors are availables: there are called exogeneous covariates.

-  #pause
+  #show: later
   == Intuition

   - Model the pre-treatment trend: $Y_t(1) "for" t<T_0$